census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ## Design Goal

-### Provide a seamless onboarding experience for users who are already familiar with prometheus scrape config
+### Provide a seamless onboarding experience for users who are already familiar with Prometheus scrape config

-Prometheus has a very powerful config system for user to config how prometheus can scrape the metrics data from any application which expose a prometheus format metrics endpoint.
+Prometheus has a very powerful config system for user to config how Prometheus can scrape the metrics data from any application which expose a Prometheus format metrics endpoint.
 It provides very useful features like filtering unwanted metrics, relabeling tags..etc.
-The original prometheus receiver of Opencensus took the approach of using prometheus' own scraper's source code as a library to achieve this goal.
+The original Prometheus receiver of OpenCensus took the approach of using Prometheus' own scraper's source code as a library to achieve this goal.
 Overall the idea was great, however, the original implementation has a lot of glitches, it cannot be fixed by small patches.
-This new prometheus receiver is going to follow the same idea of leveraging prometheus souce code, with a proper implement.
+This new Prometheus receiver is going to follow the same idea of leveraging Prometheus sourcecode, with a proper implementation.

-### Map prometheus metrics to the corresponding opencensus metrics properly
+### Map Prometheus metrics to the corresponding OpenCensus metrics properly

-Prometheus receiver shall be able to map prometheus metrics to ocagent's proto based metrics, it shall respect the original metric name, value, timestamp, as well as tags.
+Prometheus receiver shall be able to map Prometheus metrics to ocagent's proto based metrics, it shall respect the original metric name, value, timestamp, as well as tags.
 It doesn't need to provide one-to-one mapping, since supported metric types are different from the two systems.
 However, it shall not drop data.

-### Parity between prometheus and ocagent prometheus exporter
+### Parity between Prometheus and ocagent Prometheus exporter

 Prometheus itself can also used as an exporter, that it can expose the metrics it scrape from other system with its own metrics endpoint, so is ocagent.
 We shall be able to retain parity from the following two setups: